Create your own time management worksheet on your computer as an easy and effective way to organize your time and tasks.

 1. Create a worksheet from scratch.

-Software such as Microsoft Excel or OpenOffice allows you to create, customize and print your own time management forms from your computer.
+Create, customize and print your own time management forms from your computer.
 If you prefer to use a web based spreadsheet that you can both customize and access anywhere online, try Google Docs.

 2. Use a web based calendar and task manager.